millsvonmilski/ofxSimpleScreenRecorder/README.md

 * Ofthread   : save stored pixels .png to given path on local drive (bin is default)
 * Terminal   : convert .png sequence to h.264 .mp4 with FFmpeg command and delete image sequence

-## TODOs
-* Integrate FFmpeg library into code
-  - to convert buffer directly to video without process saving images to local storage and also without process openning terminal

 ## Usage Example
 ```c++
 ofxSimpleScreenRecorder mRenderer;